vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 12.1 Registries are sealed before use

-The session seals the format and dialect registries before adding, scanning, removing, or exporting.
-This prevents the meaning of already-scanned assets from changing halfway through a session because a new format or dialect was added late.
+The session seals its format registry before source or discovered-state mutation begins.
+Because that registry contains both modules and dialects, their meaning cannot change independently after session work begins.

 ### 12.2 Scanning a source scans its derived sources